-A non stick skillet or a well seasoned cast-iron skillet will be best for this recipe.
-If you use a stainless steal skillet the potatoes will most likely stick and you will need to use at least twice as much butter.
+A nonstick skillet or a well-seasoned cast-iron skillet will be best for this recipe.
+If you use a stainless steel skillet the potatoes will most likely stick and you will need to use at least twice as much butter.

 can I use frozen HASH BROWNS instead of fresh potatoes?

-Yes, frozen hash browns would be a great short cut, just make sure that you get the cube shape instead of the shredded.
+Yes, frozen hash browns would be a great shortcut, just make sure that you get the cube shape instead of the shredded kind.

 Can I leave the onion out of this recipe?

-You can but I don’t recommend it.
+You can, but I don’t recommend it.
 The onion adds some incredible flavor to the dish.
-If you are really against adding the onion, at least add in half a tsp or so of onion powder.
+If you are really against adding the onion, at least add half a tsp or so of onion powder.

 What type of cheese is best for the top?